jlinoff/git2dot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/22406472/8a5cb046-e608-11e6-9365-bd40c571d304.png" alt="test04 example">

+Here is a quick rundown of what you are seeing:

+1. The bisque (tan) nodes are commits.
+Each commit has the short id, the commit date, the subject (truncated to 32 characters) and the change-id (if it exists).
+The fields are the same for merged and squashed nodes as well.
+2. The light red nodes are merged nodes.
+They are commits that resulted from a merge (they have 2 or more children).
+3. The dark red nodes are squashed nodes.
+They are the end-points of squashed commit chains.
+Squashed commit chains do not have any branches, tags, change-ids or merges.
+They are just a long chain of work.
+If you turn off squashing, the graph gets really unwieldy.
+In one case (shown a bit later) there were 155 intermediate nodes!
+4. The bluish boxes underneath commit and merge nodes are the branches associated with the commit.
+There is one box for each branch.
+5. The light purple boxes above the commit and merge nodes are the tags associated with the commit.
+There is one box for each tag.
+6. The arrows on the edges show the back (parent) pointer relationships from the repo.
+Git does not have child references.

 It works by running over the .git repository in the current directory and generating a commit relationship DAG that has both parent and child relationships.